LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 6:24 PM

 Got to finish Day 1 of Scala.
 Day 1 pretty much introduces it's object oriented features and it's relation to Java.
 I also go to learn how companion objects work and traits.
 I've seen those concepts before in other languages but only actually got to try it out here.

+## August 2, 2018

+### 6:30 PM

+Got to finish Day 2 of Scala.
+I've already encountered some of the functional concepts in Java but I like how easy and clean it is to use function currying in Scala.